jhwlker/pythonstuff/README.md

 # pythonstuff
-Just a repo for playing in Python
+Just a repo for me to play in Python